sranso/sranso/notes.md

-- add descriptions
-- add 'next' projects
+todos

 - clay painting
+- surprise encounter
-- pre 2022 ? just dump it all together ?
+- pre 2022 - just dump it all together ?
-- works on cardboard ?
+- works on cardboard
-- coffee drawings ?
+- coffee drawings -- add to paros?
-- illustrations
-  - ny'er stuff?
-  - bookmark
+- 404